bluca/systemd/docs/PORTABLE_SERVICES.md

    and their respective services are reloaded.
 This allows the portable services to optionally provide a D-Bus interface, optionally authenticating clients via polkit.

+5. For each such units and drop-in files, if the kernel supports it, fsverity will be used to provide integrity protection.
+If a `security.ima` extended attribute is present on a file, it will be copied and re-applied.
+If a pkcs7 signature of the fsverity digest is available next to the unit, for example as `foobar.service.p7s`, it will be automatically used to enable signed fsverity integrity protection.
+See the [fsverity section](#fsverity-protection-for-copied-units) for more information and examples.

 And that's already it.

 Note that the images need to stay around (and in the same location) as long as the